Constitution of Vermont (1777): 1777 Constitution

 The constitution was adopted on July 8, 1777, at the tavern in Windsor now known as the Old Constitution House and administered as a state historic site.
+Each township in Vermont was advised to send representatives to Windsor for the assembly; Bennington notably objected to the Constitution because the Vermont people did not ratify it, according to Ira Allen.
 The constitution consisted of three main parts.
 The first was a preamble reminiscent of the United States Declaration of Independence: